With a career spanning almost 30 years, artist and costume designer Ane Crabtree’s time on the 2019 Design Indaba stage was nothing short of magical.

 “I see myself as something of an emotion decoder for the audience,” says Crabtree.
 “What I do is act like a kind of connector or conduit of emotion.
 Emotion in words, in pace, in visuals across the screen.”

 Throughout her almost 20 minute talk, Crabtree took the audience through her work process from the start of a script to the birthed exterior of the character.
 “I work from the inside out.
 The costumes I’m designing sometimes have less to do with external and more to do with the marrow of their bones,” she explains.
+Scroll down to view her talk.

 Looking back, the sublime opening sequence of her talk was a visual metaphor for this process.
 It saw her emerging from an enclosure alongside dramatic music and a poem recital, ready to present her life’s work and what it took to get here.